-On Memorial Day 1964, two Philadelphia police officers confronted a Black couple in their car at the corner of 22nd Street and Columbia Avenue, now known as Cecil B. Moore Avenue.
+In August 1964, two Philadelphia police officers confronted a Black couple in their car at the corner of 22nd Street and Columbia Avenue, now known as Cecil B. Moore Avenue.
 This was a neighborhood that was once heavily Jewish, but by 1960 was predominantly African American, though Jews continued to operate businesses there.
 What started as a minor traffic dispute quickly escalated into three days of protest and destruction as residents looted local shops.
 Almost all white-owned businesses in the neighborhood, most held by Jews, were destroyed.

 How does the Columbia Avenue Riot fit into broader Civil Rights-era history?

 It was one of many riots that occurred in U.S. cities during the mid- to late 1960s.
 As in other cities, among the root causes were persistent racial inequality, joblessness, and poor housing.
 But unlike other cities, the Columbia Avenue Riot produced comparatively less physical injury and property damage.
 As a result, it hasn’t been studied as much as the other riots of the period, and it hasn’t been examined in-depth from a Jewish perspective.
 Those who have looked at it talk about the riot as an abrupt collapse of the storied alliance between Jews and Blacks forged at the outset of the Civil Rights Movement.
 In my paper I argue that the riot should be reframed as a culmination of tensions long-present in the Black/Jewish relationship.